-About 66.7 percent of the respondents stated that they transported pawpaw, vegetable, cocoa, and yam, while 33.3 percent stated that they transported plantain and cassava.
+About 66.7% of the respondents stated that they transported pawpaw, vegetable, cocoa, and yam, while 33.3% stated that they transported plantain and cassava.
 The mean year of transport business experience was 17.3.
 All the respondents had 15-20 years of transport business experience.
 All the respondents said they belonged to one association or the other.
-66.7 percent of the respondents said they were using 18 passenger buses for transport business while about 33.3 percent of the respondents were using Toyota Picnic vans for their transport business.
-Moreover, 33.3 percent of the respondents said they were drivers and not the actual owner of the vehicle they were driving, while 66.7 percent said they purchased their vehicle outright.
-The average distance of 20.4 kilometers per trip shows that most of the respondents do not travel far.
+66.7% of the respondents said they were using 18 passenger buses for transport business while about 33.3% of the respondents were using Toyota Picnic for their transport business.
+Moreover, 33.3% of the respondents said they were drivers and not the actual owner of the vehicle they were driving, while 66.7% said they purchased their vehicle out-rightly.
+The average distance of 20.4km per trip shows that most of the respondents do not travel far.
 They probably cover within the state.
-About 66.7 percent of the respondents said their average distance per trip was between 15 and 16.10 kilometers; 33.3 percent said their average distance per trip was around 30 kilometers.
+About 66.7% of the respondents claimed that their average distance per trip was between 15 and 16.10km, while 33.3% claimed 30km as the average distance covered per trip.
 The average number of trips of the respondents per day was three.
 All the respondents said poor road network was the major challenge to their transport activity.
 They all suggested that the government should assist in the construction of good roads.
-The average GM of NGN 31,166.70 per day indicates that the transport business is profitable.
+The average gross margin of N31, 166.7 per day indicates that the transport business is profitable.